Kenza Dali: San Diego Wave

 Dali joined National Women's Soccer League club San Diego Wave FC on 24 January 2025, signing a two-year contract with the team.
 She made her NWSL debut in San Diego's season opener against Angel City FC, starting and playing 90 minutes.
 Two games later, Dali recorded her first Wave assist, serving up a cross to Chiamaka Okwuchukwu in a defeat to the Orlando Pride.
 She notched her first NWSL goal in a 4–1 victory over Racing Louisville FC on 19 April, scoring directly from a free kick.
 At the end of April 2025, she received her first NWSL Team of the Month accolade alongside French teammate Delphine Cascarino.
 Two months later, Dali repeated the feat, winning another Team of the Month award for her performances in June.
 On 18 October 2025, Dali scored in a 6–1 victory over Chicago Stars FC that clinched a playoff berth for the Wave and also set a club record for goals scored in a single match.
 She ended the season having been the only player on San Diego to start all 26 of the Wave's regular season matches; she also led the team in minutes as the Wave finished in sixth place overall.
 She started and played all 120 minutes of the Wave's quarterfinal extra-time defeat to the Portland Thorns on 9 November.
-At the end of the season, Dali was one of five players nominated for NWSL Midfielder of the Year.
+At the end of the season, Dali was one of five players nominated for NWSL Midfielder of the Year, but the award was won by Manaka Matsukubo.
+Dali did, however, earn a spot on the NWSL Second XI, alongside French teammate Delphine Cascarino.

+On 5 March 2026, the Wave announced that they had extended Dali's contract through the 2027 season; she had previously been signed for San Diego through 2026.
+After the first month of the 2026 season concluded, Dali received her second NWSL Team of the Month honor after leading the league in chances created throughout March.